Survey Results - Trainee feedback on Taylor Wessing LLP

 Who we are: Taylor Wessing is a global law firm that serves the world’s most innovative people and businesses.
 Deeply embedded within our sectors, we work closely together with our clients to crack complex problems, enabling ideas and aspirations to thrive.

 What we do: Specialising in technology, media and communications, life sciences and private wealth, we act for 32 of the world’s top 50 brands; some of the world’s most exciting start-ups and unicorns; and some of the world’s wealthiest families.
 We have an unrivalled network of industry leaders we work with and introduce our clients to.
 From start-ups to liquidity to global brands, clients work with us because it sets them apart.

 What we’re looking for: Naturally, we expect you to be committed to a career in law, with a genuine passion to learn.
 Our people love what they do and want to contribute new ideas.
 They are team players who value and respect individuality, and the benefit of working in an inclusive environment.
-Qualifications are also important to us, and we look for a minimum of ABB grades at A level and a 2.1 degree in any discipline.
+Qualifications are also important to us, and we look for a minimum of ABB grades at A level and a 2(1) degree in any discipline.
+We appreciate though that not every candidate’s achievements look the same on paper; that’s why we use Rare Recruitment Contextual Recruitment System to consider everyone’s achievements in context.
 You should be confident, with good communication skills and the ability to build strong relationships.
-You’ll have the energy, ambition and creativity to take responsibility, challenge and make a difference.

 Perks: Private medical care, pension scheme, life assurance, season ticket loan for travel, 25 days’ holiday (with an extra day at Christmas), discounted gym membership, employee assistance programme, full subscription to Headspace and weekly mindfulness classes.